How to Make WiFi Settings Backup on Android Phone and Tablet

-Many Android phones and tablets enable you backup WiFi password to Google service.
+Many Android phones and tablets enable you backup WiFi passwords to Google service.
 Just follow the easy steps below.
 Then, you can do it yourself.

-However, not all Android phones or tablets allows you to do that.
-In this case, you need to ask help from some Android apps.
-Here, I list out top 2 Android Wifi Backup apps for you.
+However, not all Android phones or tablets allow you to do that.
+In this case, you need to ask for help from some Android apps.
+Here, I list out the top 2 Android Wi-Fi Backup apps for you.

 Method 2 - WiFi Pass Recovery & Backup to Do Android WiFi Password Backup

-Backup Your Mobile is a free all-in-one Android app to backup WiFi password, contacts, messages, settings, APNS, calendars, users apps, browser history, bookmarks and more.
+Backup Your Mobile is a free all-in-one Android app to backup Wi-Fi passwords, contacts, messages, settings, APNS, calendars, users apps, browser history, bookmarks, and more.
 The backup will be saved on the Android SD card or phone memory.
-However, to backup WiFi passwords, you need to root your Android phone or tablet.
+However, to backup Wi-Fi passwords, you need to root your Android phone or tablet.

 You can also manage the free hotspot apps with TunesGo iOS Manager on PC.

-Now you have backed up WiFi settings well.
-You may wondering:
+Now you have backed up Wi-Fi settings well.
+You may wonder:

 - How to backup other data on Android effectively?